The Lost Symbol: Cancelled film

 Following the worldwide successes of The Da Vinci Code in 2006 and Angels & Demons in 2009, which were both based on Brown's novels, starring Tom Hanks as Robert Langdon and produced and directed by Ron Howard, Columbia Pictures began production on a film adaptation of The Lost Symbol.
 Hanks and Howard were expected to return for the film adaptation of The Lost Symbol, along with the franchise's producers Brian Grazer and John Calley.
 Sony Pictures eventually hired three screenwriters for the project, beginning with Steven Knight and then hiring Brown himself.
 In March 2012, Danny Strong was also hired to collaborate on the adaptation.
 Howard had eventually bowed out of directing, and Mark Romanek was being looked at to replace him.

 According to a January 2013 article in Los Angeles Times, the final draft of the screenplay was due sometime in February, with pre-production expected to start in the mid-2013.
-In July 2013, Sony Pictures announced they would instead adapt Inferno for an October 14, 2016, release date with Howard as director, David Koepp adapting the screenplay and Hanks reprising his role as Robert Langdon.
+In July 2013, Sony Pictures announced that, instead of The Lost Symbol, they would adapt Dan Brown's 4th novel, Inferno as a film for an October 14, 2016 release date with Howard as director, David Koepp adapting the screenplay and Hanks reprising his role as Robert Langdon.

 Television series

 In June 2019, the project was announced to be re-conceived as a television series tentatively titled Langdon.
-The series will serve as a prequel to the film series, with Dan Dworkin and Jay Beattie serving as co-creators, showrunners and executive producers.
-Dan Brown, Ron Howard, Brian Grazer, Francie Calfo, Samie Falvey and Anna Culp will act as additional executive producers.
-The show will be a co-production between Imagine Television Studios, CBS Studios, and Universal Television Studios and was ordered to series on NBC.
-In March 2021, it was announced that the series was picked up to series by Peacock.
+The series was to serve as a prequel to the film series, with Dan Dworkin and Jay Beattie serving as co-creators, showrunners and executive producers.
+Dan Brown, Ron Howard, Brian Grazer, Francie Calfo, Samie Falvey and Anna Culp were additional executive producers.
+The show was a co-production between Imagine Television Studios, CBS Studios, and Universal Television Studios, and was ordered to series on NBC.
+In March 2021, it was announced that the series had been picked up to series by Peacock.

 In January 2022, the series was canceled after one season.